jmorris335/MicrogridHg/README.md

 - `media/`: images for the hypergraph that cannot be republished.

 ## Usage
-This package is likely to be released under the MIT license, but for now **all rights are reserved.** Please contact the authors for more information on specific uses.
+This package has been released under the MIT license.
+Though not required by the license, if you do end up using this package or making changes we would love to hear about it!
+Please reach out via our GitHub profiles.

 ## Overview
-The microgrid consists of 12 objects of 5 different types: batteries (2), buildings (5), generators (2), photovoltaic arrays (1), all connected to each other and the greater utility grid along 2 busses.
+The default configuration of the microgrid consists of 12 objects of 5 different types: batteries (2), buildings (5), generators (2), photovoltaic arrays (1), all connected to each other and the greater utility grid along 2 busses.
 An overview of their connections is given in the [visual plot](https://github.com/jmorris335/MicrogridHg/blob/main/media/microgrid%20chg.png) of the constraint hypergraph.

 ## Structure
 The only package requirements are ConstraintHg, a breadth-first hypergraph solver available [here](https://github.com/jmorris335/ConstraintHg) and on the Python Package Index.
 Once you've downloaded the repository, you can install the latest version of ConstraintHg by calling